Edit

 az login --use-device-code

-Keep this terminal window open to run your scripts from here as well, now that you've signed in.
+Keep this terminal open to run scripts after signing in.

 Next step